Harald Irka am Pfarrhof - Fine Dine

 Harald Irka: Kitchen Formation and Culinary Position

-The editorial angle favoured by EA-GN-01 — tracing a chef's formation through their cooking — is worth applying carefully here, because the evidence at Harald Irka am Pfarrhof points outward as much as inward.
-What the Michelin record communicates is a kitchen led by Harald Irka alongside sous-chef Jan Gollinger, described as striking a balance between regional and international registers with precise craftsmanship.
+Tracing a chef's formation through the cooking is worth applying carefully here, because the evidence at Harald Irka am Pfarrhof points outward as much as inward.
+What the Michelin record communicates is a kitchen led by Harald Irka alongside sous-chef Jan Gollinger, with precise craftsmanship and a balance between regional and international registers.
 The cooking is not driven by a single-ingredient obsession or a regionalist manifesto.
 It is built on what Michelin calls cleverly devised dishes with contrasts: that is a structural description of how a trained palate organises flavour, not a marketing position.

 In the context of Austrian fine dining, this places Harald Irka in the same broad tradition as chefs at houses like Ois in Neufelden or Restaurant 141 by Joachim Jaud in Mieming and Schwarzer Adler in Hall in Tirol: chefs working outside the major metropolitan circuits, building menus from what the surrounding region actually produces rather than constructing a menu that could theoretically be served anywhere.
-The La Liste score of 93 points across both 2025 and 2026 suggests a consistent kitchen with no sign of the volatility that can affect smaller operations.
+The La Liste score of 93 points across both 2025 and 2026 suggests a consistent kitchen.

 Planning a Visit

-Getting to Sankt Andrä im Sausal requires a car; the village sits in the Sausal hills south of Leibnitz, and the drive from Graz runs roughly 45 minutes depending on your route through the wine country.
+Getting to Sankt Andrä im Sausal is easiest by car; the village sits in the Sausal hills south of Leibnitz.
 The address is St. Andrä im Sausal 1, and the rectory position beside the parish church makes it direct to locate.
 The surprise menu is bookable online, with the option to add wine pairings at the point of booking, which is the sensible approach given the strength of the Sausal wine context.
-For guests travelling from further afield, or those who would rather not drive after a full wine pairing, the converted stables on the property have been fitted out as guestrooms, making an overnight stay a practical option rather than an afterthought.
-Accommodation details are covered in the full Sankt Andrä im Sausal hotels guide.

-The price range sits at €€€€, consistent with Austria's leading starred tier.
+The price range sits at €€€€, consistent with the restaurant's positioning.
 Lisa Gasser leads the front-of-house operation alongside Irka in the kitchen, and the team is small by design.
-Reviews on Google average 4.8 across 207 ratings, a signal of consistent delivery rather than occasional brilliance.
+Reviews on Google average 4.8 across 212 ratings.

 A Quick Peer Check